sorry-cypress/sorry-cypress/.github/pull_request_template.md

 Time is very valuable resource and we are trying to use it wisely - your time and our time.
 The reality of maintaining on open-source software is:

-- Adding a new code and / or feature complicates the maintainance
+- Adding a new code and / or feature complicates the maintenance
 - Most people disappear after contributing a feature, leaving the support to core maintainers

 Given that, please don't be offended if your PR is rejected or significantly modified.

 P.S.
 Here's an interesting discussion about OSS contributions https://changelog.com/podcast/433